 Oh, the Halloween franchise.
 Never has there been a canonical batch of films with more peaks and valleys than this hallowed collection of flicks that all started with a work-for-hire John Carpenter and a spray-painted William Shatner mask.
 And while nothing can top the bravura and simplicity of the 1978 original, the 1988 sequel, Halloween 4: The Return of Michael Myers, pays faithful homage to the Carpenter film that started it all while leaning on the many campy traits of trope-laden ’80s horror cinema.

 Picking up after the events of Halloween II (1981), H4 begins with a believed-to-be-comatose Michael Myers being transported to Smith’s Grove Sanitarium.
 After waking up mid-ambulance ride and taking out the medical personnel on board, Michael returns to Haddonfield yet again, but this time, he’s after his niece, Jamie (Danielle Harris), a child who has been having dreams of her murderous uncle, which turn out to be a set of supernatural visions.

 After the failings of Halloween III: Season of the Witch, the studio’s one and only attempt at anthologizing the Halloween series, which resulted in the Myers mythos being completely sidestepped, the masked murderer was revived and revisited for the fourth entry in the series, delighting fans and ensuring that Michael Myers would never be absent from a Halloween film ever again.

-- The best shows on Hulu right now (December 2022)
+- The best movies on Disney+ right now (December 2023)